prmr/SoftwareDesign/modules/Module-02.md

 Collections.sort(aCards); // Where aCards is a Stack<Card> instance
 ```

 without further thinking, we are rewarded with a moderately cryptic compilation error.
-This should not be surprising, though, because how exactly is a library method supported to know how we want to sort our cards?
+This should not be surprising, though, because how exactly is a library method supposed to know how we want to sort our cards?
 Not only is it impossible for the designers of library methods to anticipate all the user-defined types that can be invented, but even for a given type like `Card`, different orderings are possible (e.g., by rank, then suit, or vice-versa).

 The [Comparable](http://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html) interface helps solve this problem by defining a piece of behavior related specifically to the comparison of objects, in the form of a single `int compareTo(T)` method.
 Given the existence of this interface, the internal implementation of `Collections.sort` can now rely on it to compare the objects it should sort.
 You can imagine that the internal code of the `sort` implementation would have statements like: